ivanreese/visual-programming-codex/implementations.md

 # [Noodles](https://blog.duangle.com/2015/01/conspire-programming-environment-for.html)
 by [Duangle](https://twitter.com/duangle)

-A prototype VPL from this [blog post](http://blog.duangle.com/2015/01/conspire-programming-environment-for.html).
+A prototype VPL created for scripting in a game project.
 It's interesting how they found working in it felt unproductive, so they switched to a structured editor and a Lisp.

 <br><br><br><br>